 In addition, all staff with access to your personal information are bound by duties of confidentiality.

 We take all reasonable steps to ensure that the information we collect is accurate, complete and up to date at the time of collection.
 If your circumstances change or you have reason to believe our records are not accurate, complete or up to date, please contact us immediately and we will take all reasonable steps to amend the information in accordance with the above criteria or an alternative may be discussed with you.

 You may request access to personal information that we hold on you.
 However, our discretion, duties and obligations under law may restrict your access.
 Given this, all reasonable actions will be taken to assist access or to address any reasons you have to seek access.
 If access is denied, we will provide you with reasons in accordance with law.
 If access is provided, a reasonable fee may be charged for time and other costs incurred in providing access.

-If you have any queries concerning any aspect of this policy or our practices, or a concern or complaint please contact Sandra Northey, Principal of Northey Legal and Conveyancing.
+If you have any queries concerning any aspect of this policy or our practices, or a concern or complaint please contact Daniel McCaffrey, Principal of Northey Legal and Conveyancing: